yiisoft/yii2/docs/guide/active-record.md

   use meaningful constant names rather than hardcoded strings or numbers in your code.

-There is a shortcut method `findOne()` that allows you to retrieve an Active Record instance based on a primary key value or a set of column values.
-The main difference here is that instead of returning a [[yii\db\ActiveQuery]] instance, the method takes the column value(s) and returns an Active Record instance directly without the need to call `one()`.
+Two shortcut methods are provided to return Active Record instances matching a primary key value or a set of column values: `findOne()` and `findAll()`.
+The former returns the first matching instance while the latter returns all of them.
+For example,

 ```php
 // to return a single customer whose ID is 1: